gobbyo/kinetic-display/docs/assembly/displayfacepcbs.md

 ![displayfacepcb-1](../img/displayfacepcbs/displayfacepcbs-1.webp)
 1. Using a small philips head screwdriver, secure the PCBs with M1.7x6mm self tapping screws in the locations as highlighted below.
 ![displayfacepcb-2](../img/displayfacepcbs/displayfacepcbs-2.webp)
 1. Following the picture below, **(A)** connect the DHT22 sensor to the controller PCB, **(B)** plug in the 12v power supply into the power management PCB's barrel jack.
-Note the DHT22 sensor connection is temporary and will be perminantly installed later.
+Note the DHT22 sensor connection is temporary and will be perminantly installed later. **(C)** Connect your computer's USB cable to the controller PCB Raspberry Pi Pico W 2040
 ![displayfacepcb-3](../img/displayfacepcbs/displayfacepcbs-3.webp)

+!!! warning
+    ONLY connect your computer's USB cable to the conductor and controller Raspberry Pi Pico W 2040 AFTER plugging in the 12v power supply.
+Plugging in your computer's USB cable BEFORE your 12v power supply is plugged in will burn out the sensitive circuitry within the Pico W.

 ## Integration Test